 When we do anything in life, most of us measure our performance against a predefined set of metrics.
 Measuring your progress against these metrics is the only way to know whether you’re improving or not, and where you need to focus your attention.
 Key performance indicators (KPIs) are absolutely necessary for retailers looking to learn more about their own inventory management performance over time and monitor progress.

 There are many aspects of a retail store that need to be measured and monitored over time.
 Let’s go over five inventory KPIs that measure how your merchandise is performing and how it is affecting your business.

 This KPI answers the question: what categories are customers responding to the most or the least?

-- Take the time to properly set up your merchandise hierarchy.
+Your merchandise hierarchy should have no more than 10 departments, 10 classes or subclasses.
+Take the time to properly set up your merchandise hierarchy.
 Without the right merchandise categories in place, it will be difficult to identify actionable information.

-This KPI answers the question: is my inventory selling fast enough over the year?
+Sometimes called “stock turn,” this KPI answers the question: is my inventory selling fast enough over the year?